String

 Working with UTF-8 Strings

-considered the default.
-It has native implementations of many common operations, and hence is more
+should be considered the default.
+It has native implementations of many common operations, leveraging

 Definition